← Back to blog

 Frequently asked questions

-Is a fractional CFO worth it for a £1M ARR UK SaaS company?
+Is a fractional CFO worth it for an early-stage UK SaaS company?
 Yes, in almost every case.
-At £1M ARR you are at the worst possible point for financial complexity -- too big to manage on a spreadsheet, too small for a full-time CFO.
-A £3,000/month fractional engagement that prevents one £100,000 mistake (a wrong hire, a delayed fundraise, a missed VAT registration) has paid for itself for two years.
+At the seed to Series A stage you are at the worst possible point for financial complexity -- too big to manage on a spreadsheet, too small for a full-time CFO.
+A monthly fractional engagement that prevents one significant mistake (a wrong hire, a delayed fundraise, a missed VAT registration) pays for itself many times over.

 Can a fractional CFO help me raise a seed round?
 Yes.
 This is one of the most common reasons UK SaaS founders engage a fractional CFO.
 Expect them to build the financial model, prepare the data room, support the diligence questions, model dilution scenarios, and sit alongside you in investor meetings.